Program Leading to the Degree of Doctor of Philosophy in Educational Administration and Policy Studies

 - Completion of University requirements.

-- Satisfactory completion of the doctoral examination.
+- Satisfactory completion of the comprehensive qualifying examination.

 - Demonstrated knowledge of educational research procedures and techniques.